Late time interacting cosmologies and the Hubble constant tension: Introduction

-The most exciting (i.e.\ probably non due to systematics) and most statistically significant ($4-6\sigma$) tension in the literature is the so-called Hubble constant tension, which refers to the discrepancy between cosmological predictions and low redshift estimates of $H_0$~\cite{Verde:2019ivm,Riess:2019qba,DiValentino:2020vnx}.
+The most exciting (i.e.\ probably non due to systematics) and most statistically significant ($4-6\sigma$) tension~\cite{Verde:2019ivm,Riess:2019qba,DiValentino:2020vnx} in the literature is the so-called Hubble constant tension, which refers to the discrepancy between cosmological predictions and low redshift estimates of $H_0$.
 Within the $\Lambda$CDM scenario, Cosmic Microwave Background (CMB) measurements from the Planck satellite provide a value of $H_0=67.36\pm 0.54$~km s$^{-1}$ Mpc$^{-1}$ at 68\%~CL~\cite{Planck:2018vyg}.
-Near universe, local measurements of $H_0$, using the cosmic distance ladder calibration of Type Ia Supernovae with Cepheids, as those carried out by the SH0ES team, provide a measurement of the Hubble constant $H_0=73.2\pm 1.3$~km s$^{-1}$ Mpc$^{-1}$ at 68$\%$~CL~\cite{Riess:2020fzl}.
-This problematic $\sim 4\sigma$ discrepancy aggravates when considering other late-time estimates of $H_0$.
-For instance, measurements from the Megamaser Cosmology Project~\cite{Pesce:2020xfe}, or those exploiting Surface Brightness Fluctuations~\cite{Blakeslee:2021rqi} only exacerbate this tension~\footnote{ Other estimates are unable to disentangle between nearby universe and CMB measurements.
-These include results from the Tip of the Red Giant Branch~\cite{Freedman:2021ahq}, from the astrophysical strong lensing observations~\cite{Birrer:2020tax} or from gravitational wave events~\cite{Abbott:2017xzu}.}.
+Near universe, local measurements of $H_0$, using the cosmic distance ladder calibration of Type Ia Supernovae with Cepheids, as those carried out by the SH0ES team, provide a measurement of the Hubble constant $H_0=73.04\pm 1.04$~km s$^{-1}$ Mpc$^{-1}$ at 68$\%$~CL~\cite{Riess:2021jrx}.
+This problematic $\sim 5\sigma$ discrepancy aggravates when considering other late-time estimates of $H_0$.
+For instance, measurements from the Megamaser Cosmology Project~\cite{Pesce:2020xfe}, or those exploiting Surface Brightness Fluctuations~\cite{Blakeslee:2021rqi}, or Type II Supernovae~\cite{deJaeger:2022lit} only exacerbate this tension.
+Nevertheless, there are measurements from other probes that are still unable to disentangle between the nearby universe and CMB measurements.
+These include results from the Tip of the Red Giant Branch~\cite{Freedman:2021ahq}, from the astrophysical strong lensing observations~\cite{Birrer:2020tax} or from gravitational wave events~\cite{Abbott:2017xzu}.
+It is important to mention that the differences in $H_0$ measurements between the SHOES and the TRGB approaches arise because the TRGB sample and the Cepheids are modeled as different distance indicators, in many cases belonging to the same host galaxies, see~\cite{Riess:2021jrx} for an updated discussion.
+Thus, in principle, this difference may not arise from a different treatment of SNe Ia sample.
+On the other hand, several CMB-free analyses (in general, model-dependent analysis) were performed to constraint $H_0$ (see~\cite{Alam_2021,Philcox_2020,Philcox_2022_b,Okamatsu_2021,Nunes_2020_bao,Vagnozzi_age_H0,Abbott_2018,Abbott_2022} for a short list).
+Therefore, there is a crucial lack of consensus in the current extraction of the Hubble constant.
+The main goal of this manuscript is to scrutinize the ability of some possible late-time non standard cosmologies to solve the issue.